Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Convex SDP for optimal allocation

 Let us consider the impact metric $q(B_a,\delta_i)$ in \eqref{eqq4}.
 We show in Lemma \ref{lem0} that its value can be determined by its convex dual (the proof of Lemma \ref{lem0} and all the other results in the sequel are presented in the Appendix). \begin{lemma} Given a sampled uncertainty $\delta_i$, and an attack matrix $B_a$, the value of the impact $q(B_a,\delta_i)$ can be calculated by its convex dual counterpart \eqref{dual} where $\gamma_1$ and $\gamma_2$ are the Lagrange multipliers of the constraints.

 \end{lemma}

 Although \eqref{dual} is convex, it is hard to solve \eqref{dual} since the constraints lie in the signal space.
 Thus, we use dissipative system theory to re-write \eqref{dual} as a convex SDP.

 Before we formulate this SDP, we introduce the following notation.
 The matrices in \eqref{system:CL:uncertain} under a sampled uncertainty $\delta_i$ is denoted as $A_{cl,i},B_{cl,i},C_{p}$ and $C_{r}$.
-Correspondingly the signals under the sampled uncertainty $\delta_i$ becomes $a_i,y_{p,i},y_{r_i}$ and $x_i$. \begin{lemma} For a sampled uncertainty $\delta_i$, the optimization problems \eqref{dual} and \eqref{o2} are equivalent.
+Correspondingly the signals under the sampled uncertainty $\delta_i$ becomes $a_i,y_{p,i},y_{r_i}$ and $x_i$.
+We also know from \eqref{system:CL:uncertain} that $B_{cl,i}^T$ takes the form $ $ and thus is a linear function in $B_{a}$. \begin{lemma} Let Assumption \ref{Ass:minimal} hold.
+Then, for a sampled uncertainty $\delta_i$, the optimization problems \eqref{dual} and \eqref{o2} are equivalent.